OmarrSakr/Fokir-Site/README.md

 ---

 ## Live Demo 🌐
-- Check out the live demo of the project at [Fakir Site](https://omarrsakr.github.io/Fakir-Site/).
+- Check out the live demo of the project at [`Fakir Site`](https://omarrsakr.github.io/Fakir-Site/).

 ---